Enqing07/tutorgo/README.md

-# Tutorly
+# TutorGo

 - **Track:** Student Lifestyle
 - **Problem Statement:** Tutoring for Students

-Tutorly is a modern tutoring platform designed to make learning more interactive and accessible.
+TutorGo is a modern tutoring platform designed to make learning more interactive and accessible.
 It provides students with tools to find the right tutors, track their learning progress, and engage in community-based study sessions.

 ## Features
 - 🔎 **Find Tutors**: Browse and connect with tutors based on subjects and expertise.